qwelias/qwelias.github.io/src/cv.md

 ## Summary
 - Full stack engineer since ~September 2014
 - Linux all the way
-- Mostly do NodeJS-related things
+- Mostly do NodeJS-related things, actively learning Zig
 - Plus lots of adjacent infra/DevOps and DataBase things
 - Can work with almost anything as long as it runs on Linux and is not lost to time
 - Occasionally contribute to OSS: